 The MENA practice of EY has been operating in the region since 1923 and employs over 6,700 professionals.
 EY has been operating in Oman since 1974 and is a leading professional services firm in the country.
 EY MENA forms part of EY’s EMEIA practice, with over 4,500 partners and approximately

-This report is prepared in compliance with the Code of Corporate Governance and covers all the items specified in Annexures3 of code of Corporate Governance issued in December, 2015 and updated in December, 2015.
+This report is prepared in compliance with the Code of Corporate Governance and covers all the items specified in Annexures 3 of code of Corporate Governance issued in July, 2015 and updated in December, 2016.

-The Board of Directors is responsible for the preparation of the financial statements in accordance with the applicable standards and rules.
+The Board of Directors is responsible for the preparation of the financial statements in accordance with the applicable International Financial Reporting Standards (IFRS).

-There are no material things that effect the continuation of the Company and its ability to continue its operations during the next financial year.
+There are no material item that effect the continuation of the Company and its ability to continue its operations during the next financial year.

 Chairman Audit Committee